MichielStock/michielstock.github.io/posts/2021/2021-08-06-rightsofplants.md

 title = "The Universal Rights of Plants" hascode = false date = Date(2021, 08, 6)
-rss = "Summary of *The Universal Rights of Plants*, by George Zaidan.
-A gentle introduction to food science and epidemiology."
+rss = "Summary of *The Universal Rights of Plants*, by Stefano Mancuso.
+What we can learn from plants"
 +++
 @def tags = ["books", "biology"]